CodingVoid/gomble/README.md

 ## TODO
 - implement more than just youtube videos as source for music
+- be more or less OS independent (I am only using Linux and have not tested it on other Operating Systems)
+- make library capable of using TLS certificates

 ## Notes
 If you want to use this library be aware that this Project is still very much experimental.
 I appreciate and welcome any Issue or pull request or feature request.